And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 Value your time and don’t let it be eaten up with whatever comes along.
 Don’t refuse to help people but set standards from which you will not deviate.
 Favor people who want to learn, those who clearly want to advance and those who respect your time.

 You would not give a hammer or a wrench the power to decide when it should be used.
-Don’t give that power to your telephone or your PDA.
+Don’t give that power to your smartphone.
 Set times and limits for their use.

 83. Avoid toxic people